Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Conclusion

 \section{Conclusion}

-We identified \textit{prompt underspecification} as a key failure mode of text-conditioned super-resolution under the widely used latent tiling strategy, where a single global prompt is both too coarse to resolve tile-level ambiguity and prone to injecting irrelevant semantics that are amplified by CFG.
+We identified \textit{prompt misguidance} as a key failure mode of text-conditioned super-resolution under the latent tiling strategy, where a single global prompt is both too coarse to resolve tile-level ambiguity and prone to injecting irrelevant semantics.
 To address this, we proposed \textit{Tiled Prompts}, which replaces global text conditioning with tile-specific prompts to provide localized guidance for each latent tile.
 Across both SISR and VSR, tiled prompts improve perceptual quality and image/video-text alignment while introducing negligible computational overhead, offering a practical and unified solution for SR at high resolutions.

-\paragraph{Limitations.}
+\subsubsection{Limitations.}

-Our framework's reliance on multiple VLM forward passes makes it computationally more expensive than methods using only a single global prompt, though Tab.~\ref{tab:runtime} shows that overhead is minimal.
-Furthermore, VLMs can misinterpret local content or hallucinate details; thus, an important direction for future work is to improve the robustness and reliability of VLM-based prompt extraction.
+Our framework relies heavily on the performance of the prompt-extraction VLM, but VLMs can misinterpret local content or hallucinate details.
+Thus, an important direction for future work is to improve the robustness and reliability of VLM-based prompt extraction.